- The Animal Welfare Act (2018:1192).

 In animal testing, a large number of animals are subjected to varying degrees of pain and distress.
 This may occur even before they are used in testing.
 Breeding and genetic manipulation can cause animals to be born with diseases and/or deformities.
 Almost all animals used in animal testing will die as a result of the testing or will be killed at the end of the tests.

-Animals made dependent on drugs such as amphetamines or cocaine may also suffer withdrawal.
+Animals are sometimes made dependent on drugs such as amphetamines or cocaine and may suffer withdrawal symptoms.
 When animals are used in toxicity tests, they are not provided with any pain relief or other forms of mitigating treatment.
 Toxicity tests can cause different levels of distress depending on how they are conducted.
 Acute toxicity tests are designed to determine how high a dose of a substance the animal can tolerate and may be conducted in such a way that the animals die from the poisoning or the high dose.
 In other cases, these tests may be stopped at a certain stage, such as when the animal goes into convulsions or cannot be provoked into activity by touch.

 It is common for individuals to be subjected to measures or procedures that may cause severe suffering.(2)

-There is strong resistance among many animal-using researchers to switch to methods that cause less suffering.
+There is strong resistance among many animal-using researchers to switch to methods that cause less suffering because of validity of the research.
 This is a major animal welfare issue.
 One example of inappropriate methods is orbital puncture blood sampling.
 This means that the blood sample is taken from the eye socket from a vessel behind the eye on mice and rats.
 There is a risk of damage to the eye, and this risk is increased if the sample is taken several times from the same animal, sometimes several times in a short period of time.
 There are other ways to obtain blood samples, but many animals are nevertheless still being subjected to repeated orbital punctures.

 There is also strong evidence that the cramped and barren environment of laboratory facilities is detrimental to animals and leads to increased mortality.(3)